 Before it was a recreational drug, LSD was used in psychiatric therapy.
 In the beginning, psychiatrists hoped that LSD would prove to be a cure for some forms of mental illness.
 It was thought that giving a patient LSD would remove the need for years of psychotherapy and bring about permanent changes in behavior and personality.
-Between 1950 and 1965, approximately 40,000 patients were given Sandoz's Delysid tablets [source: Henderson].
+Between 1950 and 1965, approximately 40,000 patients consumed Sandoz's Delysid tablets [source: Henderson].
 These included schizophrenics, obsessive-compulsives, depressives and autistic people.
 It was also administered to people considered mentally ill with sexual perversions, such as homosexuality.

 There were two main types of therapy that incorporated LSD usage.
 In Europe, psycholitic therapy was common.
 Psychiatrists gave patients low doses of LSD (50 micrograms or less) over several sessions and encouraged them to focus on their childhood and subconscious.
 American psychiatrists were more likely to use psychedelic therapy.
 They gave their patients high doses of about 200 micrograms over just a few sessions.
 Instead of bringing out childhood memories, these doctors hoped the high doses of LSD would elicit a positive spiritual awakening and encourage patients to find meaning in their lives and want to better themselves.